ROCm/hipBLASLt/docs/how-to-use-hipblaslt-offline-tuning.rst

 User Offline Tuning
 ********************************

-``hipblaslt-bench`` can be used to find the best performing GEMM kernel for each of a given set of GEMM problems.
+``hipblaslt-bench`` can be used to find the best-performing GEMM kernel for a given set of GEMM problems.
+Use the command line interface to access this functionality.

-It has a command line interface.
 (See :ref:`clients` for more details.)

 Through the User Offline Tuning mechanism, the best solution index for a given problem size obtained by ``hipblaslt-bench`` can be directly used in future GEMM calls.